Barbara Kasekende

-Barbara Kasekende is a Ugandan businesswoman and corporate executive who serves as the Head of the Advisory Department at Uganda Development Bank, the country's only indigenous, government-owned development financial institution.
+Barbara Kasekende is a Ugandan businesswoman and corporate executive who serves as the head of the Advisory Department at Uganda Development Bank, the country's only indigenous, government-owned development financial institution.
 She took up this position in February 2022.
-Before that, she was the Corporate Social Investments Manager at Stanbic Bank Uganda Limited, Uganda's largest commercial bank by assets.
+Before that, she was the corporate social investments manager at Stanbic Bank Uganda Limited, Uganda's largest commercial bank by assets.

 Background and education

 Kasekende is a Ugandan national, born circa 1979 in the Buganda Region of Uganda.
 She attended Mount Saint Mary's College Namagunga for her high school education.
-In an interview that she gave in 2020, she describes herself as the firstborn in her family.
+In a 2020 interview, she described herself as the firstborn in her family.

 She holds a Bachelor of Science in Computer Information Systems, awarded by Elmhurst University, in Elmhurst, Illinois, United States.
 She also holds a Master of Business Administration, obtained from the Naveen Jindal School of Management, at the University of Texas at Dallas, in Richardson, Texas, United States.